soto18/patient-priority-clustering/README.md

-# Patient priority analysis using achine Learning and Explainable AI
+# Patient priority analysis using Machine Learning and Explainable AI

 This repository contains the source files and supplementary information for the development and evaluation of machine learning models to analyze patient prioritization using clustering and classification strategies.
 The project integrates preprocessing techniques, feature scaling, clustering, classification, regression, and Explainable AI (XAI).